conradakunga/Blog/_posts/2025-06-23-interpolating-c-raw-string-literals.md

 This will refuse to compile.

-The fix for this is that then **number of quotes you use to delimit the string should be one more than the number of repetitions** within the string..
+The fix for this is that the **number of quotes you use to delimit the string should be one more than the number of repetitions** within the string.

 In other words, we can do this: